escowles/recipes/_posts/2017-06-13-cherry-pie.md

 * Cut crust into 4" circles and line muffin wells.
 * Fill with cherry pie filling.
 * Bake at 425°F for 14-18 minutes, until crust edges are browned and filling is bubbling.

+2024-06-19: Halving about a cup of the cherries, which some recipes say will help the filling set more firmly.